W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ²That is what the Bible means by “There is no death”, and why I could demonstrate that death does not exist.
 ³I came to fulfill the law by reïnterpreting it.
 ⁴The law itself, if properly understood, offers only protection.
-⁵It is those who have not yet changed their minds who brought the ‘hell-fire’ concept into it.
+⁵It is those who have not yet changed their minds who brought the “hell-fire’ concept into it.
 ⁶I assure you that I will witness for anyone who lets me, and to whatever extent he permits it.
 ⁷Your witnessing demonstrates your belief, and thus strengthens it.
 ⁸Those who witness for me are expressing, through their miracles, that they have abandoned the belief in deprivation in favour of the abundance they have learned belongs to them.